Platinum Patina: What is it? Is it Reversible and What Does it Look Like?

 What is Platinum Patina (Definition and Meaning)?
 Is it Reversible?

-Platinum patination is natural process that develops over time and that you can stop and reverse at any time with some polishing and (gentle) manual scrubbing.
+Platinum patination is a natural process that develops over time and that you can stop and reverse at any time with some polishing and (gentle) manual scrubbing.

 Here’s a patinated platinum ring as an example.
 Also see image below for an example of natural platinum scratches that develop with daily platinum jewelry wear.